EU toes the line on Syria air strikes

 The EU is "ready to consider imposing further measures [on Syria] as appropriate," she said.

-European Commission president Jean Claude Juncker also gave a foretaste on Sunday.
+European Commission president Jean Claude Juncker also gave a foretaste.
 "The international community has the responsibility to identify and hold accountable those responsible of any attack with chemical weapons," he said.

 Angela Merkel, the German leader, was even more outspoken, despite fears of escalating tensions with Syria's ally, Russia.